bsstevens001/GIS-Data-QC-Assessor/README.md

 - Report of error location
 - Report of executed and skipped checks
 - Visualization of error counts & quality score
-- Outputs file that includes qc report & charts
+- Automated exports of QA/QC report & visualization charts

 ### Supported Fields
 Alias standardization for any fields related to: